BR Standard Class 7 70000 Britannia: Preservation

-Initially destined for the National Railway Museum because of her cultural significance, she was stored.
-However, due to her prototype design and construction differences, the NRM chose standard sister 70013 Oliver Cromwell, instead.
+Initially destined for the National Railway Museum because of its cultural significance, it was stored.
+However, due to her prototype design and construction differences, the NRM chose standard sibling 70013 Oliver Cromwell, instead.
 Britannia was eventually bought by Britannia Locomotive Company Ltd.

 After a series of moves, she arrived on the Severn Valley Railway in April 1971 for restoration to working order.
 The locomotive was first steamed in May 1978 and was ceremonially renamed by Robert Riddles in the same month.
 However she was little used on the SVR due to the axle weight being too heavy for the railway at that time.
 With the society wishing to make more use of the locomotive, she was moved to the European gauge Nene Valley Railway in Peterborough, where she was also fitted with an air-brake compressor, and was based there from 1980 to 2000.
 Britannia made her return to the main line on 27 July 1991, successfully working enthusiast trips until 1997, and was featured in an episode of London's Burning.

 With an expired mainline boiler certificate, due to the high cost of refurbishment, the locomotive was sold to Pete Waterman in 2000.
 Stored at Waterman's workshops at the Crewe Heritage Centre, after initial assessment the amount of work resulted in Waterman selling her to Jeremy Hosking.
 The locomotive underwent restoration at Crewe which involved a newly refurbished cab, a new smoke box and major work on the boiler; replacement steel sides, new crown stays, new front section barrel section, new steel and copper tubeplate, repairs and patches to door plate and major work to copper firebox.